collective/collective.contentsections/README.md

 Demo content
 ------------

-The *collective.contentsections* product add a *plone.distribution* "Plone Site (Content Sections)" with some demo pages.
+The *collective.contentsections* product adds a *plone.distribution* "Plone Site (Content Sections)" with some demo pages.

 Choices/Beliefs